TTatsuaki/DDPS-Project/README.md

 # LIMITATIONS AND FURTHER ANALYSIS
 Our analysis primarily explored the headlines of articles.
 We did this since headlines were significantly  easier to find compared to entire texts of articles, therefore enabling us to conduct this project.
 To take this analysis to a further step, however, exploring the corpus of articles should be considered.
 Full text articles will likely reveal the tone of the article even more, hence it will provide us further insights.
 Data collection will be a challenge to do so, nonetheless this approach is worth a try.

 Looking into social media APIs will complement our research.
 First, it will reveal whether our assumption that there was a shift of the opinion from pro-Israeli to pro-palestinian in the public sphere was valid.
 This will reinforce our entire research credibility as the assumption will now be considered as an established fact.
 Secondly, there are various media outlets tweeting about the content of their articles.
 This is another approach that can be taken to study the stance of various media outlets, which is possibly easier than the approach described above.

 This project consisted on focusing on key words: observing the frequency of these key words mentioned in the articles, and creating word clouds.
 This has allowed us to extract various insights out of those.
 To complement our studies, it is also possible to conduct sentimental analysis.
 Sentimental analysis will judge the overall tone of the article by giving scores that reflect how “positive” or “negative” they are.
 To conduct this study, there are again possible approaches to be considered.
 One way is to use the Natural Language Toolkit (NLTK), which is a suite of libraries and programs allowing statistical natural language processing in Python.
 They have a function where they give scores to articles you have imported.

 Another approach is to use the machine learning function.
 Firstly, there has to be human intervention to annotate the sentiment of a certain number of articles, which will be studied by the algorithm.
 Once this step is completed, the machine learning process can study other articles, based on the annotated data.

 In order to conduct sentiment analysis, however, it is first necessary to divide the pool of the articles collected into pro-Israeli and pro-Palestinian ones.
 This is because solely calculating the scores of each article will not reveal the stance of them.
 This can become a challenge since the amount of articles to be classified is numerous.
 For the word cloud, it was interesting to see that there are observable trends showing how more neutral words are being used.
 However, the word cloud itself is not enough to fully determine if this is the case.
 For example, the use of the word Hamas- is it happening because the media is describing Hamas as representing a large body of Palestine?
 Or, to purely describe the situation, hence without an intention described above?
 The word clouds would not fully tell that.

 In terms of the world clouds, it was interesting to observe how there was a transition of words being used.
 The world clouds themselves, however, are not enough to reveal in what ways those words are used.
 For example, during the second quarter, various names were mentioned who were showing pro-Palestinian stance.
 It is uncertain whether those articles are, hence, critical of them, or vice versa.
 Although the findings so far are interesting as it has been shown that those pro-Palestinian stance was under the spotligh, further exploration of the actual content of the articles are needed.

 # CONCLUSION
+Throughout various approaches taken to tackle the research question, it was possible to find multiple interesting trends throuhgout the analysis.
+The decrease of the key words used for both pro-israel and pro-palestinian sides led us to interpret the effort of media outlets to be more neutral.
+Further analysis conducted by dividing the media outlets into left and right wing strengthened our analysis as it was able to observe apparent differences in terms of the way these media outlets covered the topic.
+For the word clouds, the emergence of the name of the people who voiced pro-palestinian opinion showed that western media outlets were increasingly focused on covering the pro-palestinian perspective.
+Yet, although the series of obsevrations gave various insights, it is still difficult to draw concrete conclusions to whether there was a real shift of stance among the media outlets.
+Further researches prsented in the section above could reveal a degree of uncertainty that still lies in the research.

 # CODES
 The line of codes can be found on the github repository, named Codes.ipynb